Forever Flows

 Nirontor (in English as Forever Flows) is a 2006 Bangladeshi drama film directed by Abu Sayeed.
 It stars Dolly Johur, Jayanta Chattopadhyay, Amirul Haque Chowdhury, Litu Anam and Shilpi Sarkar Apu.
 It was Bangladesh's submission to the 79th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.

 Plot

-Nirontor (Forever Flows) portrays the struggle of Thithi, a young girl who comes from a lower-middle-class family.
+The film portrays the struggle of Tithi, a young girl from a lower-middle-class family.
 Tithi takes up the job of a call girl to support her family.
-In time, the economic condition of the family changes, but slowly Tithi becomes very much aloof and indifferent to everything.
+With time, the economic condition of the family changes, but slowly Tithi becomes very much aloof and indifferent to everything.
 She takes refuge in solitude.